grompe/Drawception-ANBT/README.md

 ## CHANGELOG

+0.95.2014.9
+- Add replay buttons for panels with recordings in the game page

 0.94.2014.9
 - New canvas: fix error for Firefox Greasemonkey
 - New canvas: Add userpage link in the header